k-mcc/k-mcc/README.md

 ### Hi there! 👋

-My name is Kate and I am a PhD student in Geophysics at Stanford.
-In my research, I seek to refine and apply radar remote sensing techniques (mainly InSAR) to study the deformation of volcanoes on Earth and Venus.
+My name is Kate and I am a PhD candidate studying Planetary Geophysics at Stanford.
+I am a collaborator on NASA's VERITAS mission to Venus.
+In my research, I study how we can utilize radar remote sensing techniques (mainly InSAR) to observe volcanic and tectonic surface deformation on Venus.
 I graduated from the University of Virginia with degrees in computer science and environmental sciences along with an astronomy minor.

 My personal website: [https://k-mcc.github.io/](https://k-mcc.github.io/)